Wirecloud/agile-dashboards/union-list-operator/README.md

 Union List Operator operator
 ======================

-The Union List Operator operator is a WireCloud operator that provides ...
+The Union List Operator operator is a WireCloud operator that provides the ability to calculate the union between two lists.
+The input lists may have nested elements.

 Build
 -----